-Aspect Justification / Detail considered Uncontaminated rainwater run-off will drain to surface waters.
-The wash down water from the poultry houses is collected in the below ground storage tanks during the wash down process after early flock cycle and removed from the facility.
-We have reviewed the Applicant's risk assessment and are satisfied that the management techniques and infrastructure described within this document are in accordance with the Best Available Techniques (BAT).
-We are satisfied that with the use of BAT any risks will be adequately controlled.
-The pressure of vehicles on land is not a significant issue associated with the operation of intensive farms and is therefore not addressed by the sector guidance.
-The release of combustion gases is also not covered because the boilers at intensive farm installations are small and typically fall below the threshold at which a Permit would be required for their operation.
-Operating techniques We have reviewed the techniques used by the operator and compared these with the relevant NRW guidance notes, including EPR 6.09 "How to Comply with your Environmental Permit for Intensive Farming", 2014 The proposed techniques are in line with the Technical Guidance Notes and we consider them to represent appropriate techniques for the facility.
+Aspect considered Justification / Detail The proposed techniques are in line with the Technical Guidance Notes and we consider them to represent appropriate techniques for the facility.
 The permit con ditions Use of conditions other than those from the template Based on the information in the application, we consider that we need to impose conditions other than those in our permit template, which was developed in consultation with industry having regard to the relevant legislation.
 Condition 2.3.3 has been included in order to ensure that adequate records are kept of manure or slurry exported from the installation, in terms of how much is being exported and to where.
 The Operator is required to record the date that manure and slurry is exported from the site, the quantity exported and details of the receiving site.
 This condition will enable us to establish if there is any relationship between manure export and any reported pollution incident.
-It will also enable us to discuss best practice with the receiving farm owner to minimise the risk to local water courses.

-Aspect considered Justification / Detail Emission Limits and Monitoring We have reviewed the risk assessment for this site against the relevant technical guidance, including the European Commission BAT Reference (BRef) document "Best Available Techniques for Intensive rearing of Poultry and Pigs" (July 2003).
+It will also enable us to local water courses.
+Emission Limits and Monitoring We have reviewed the risk assessment for this site against the relevant technical guidance, including the European Commission BAT Reference (BRef) document "Best Available Techniques for Intensive rearing of Poultry and Pigs" (July 2003).
 The BRef does not propose the setting of emission limits for this sector.
 The requirements of the BRef are incorporated into NRW technical guidance note EPR 6.09 "How to Comply with your Environmental Permit for Intensive Farming" (October 2014) which accordingly sets no BAT emission benchmarks for the sector.
-Operator Comp etence Environment management system NRW is satisfied that the operator will have a management system that enables it to comply with the permit conditions.
+We are satisfied that compliance with the BAT standards at this site means that emission limits and associated monitoring are not required.
+Operator Comp petence Environment management system NRW is satisfied that the operator will have a management system that enables it to comply with the permit conditions.
 The decision was taken in accordance with NRW guidance EPR RGN 5 on Operator Competence.
 The Applicant has provided a summary of their proposed environmental management system, which includes maintenance, reference to the Emergency Plan, provision for staff training and logging of complaints and routine checks.
-Written odour and noise management plans have also been supplied and these have been incorporated into Table S1.2 of the permit as operating techniques.
+Written odour and noise

+Aspect considered Justification / Detail management plans have also been supplied and these have been incorporated into Table S1.2 of the permit as operating techniques.
 Permit condition 1.1.1 requires the operator to have a written management system in place.

-Annex 2: Consultation, web publicising and newspaper advertising responses
+Annex 2: Consultation on the application, web publicising and newspaper advertising responses